EventStore/documentation/docs/clients/grpc/subscriptions.md

 ### Handling subscription drops

-An application, which hosts the subscription, can go offline for a period of time for different reasons.
+An application, which hosts the subscription, can go offline for some time for different reasons.
 It could be a crash, infrastructure failure, or a new version deployment.
 As you rarely would want to reprocess all the events again, you'd need to store the current position of the subscription somewhere, and then use it to restore the subscription from the point where it dropped off:

 @[code{subscribe-to-stream-subscription-dropped}](@grpc:subscribing_to_stream.py;subscribing-to-streams.js;subscribing-to-streams.ts;subscribing_to_stream/SubscribingToStream.java;subscribing-to-streams/Program.cs;subscribingToStream.go;subscribing_to_stream.rs)

-When subscribed to `$all` you want to keep the position of the event in the `$all` stream.
+When subscribed to `$all` you want to keep the event's position in the `$all` stream.
 As mentioned previously, the `$all` stream position consists of two big integers (prepare and commit positions), not one:

 @[code{subscribe-to-all-subscription-dropped}](@grpc:subscribing_to_stream.py;subscribing-to-streams.js;subscribing-to-streams.ts;subscribing_to_stream/SubscribingToStream.java;subscribing-to-streams/Program.cs;subscribingToStream.go;subscribing_to_stream.rs)